-Greg, do your happy “recollections” include GTA fornicating with every woman he could, on and off the campus?
-Do you remember the lawsuit for massive financial corruption?
-Do you remember the receivership?
-Do you remember the infighting?
+I wonder if Greg’s your happy “recollections” include GTA and his sexual conduct with women on and off the campus?
+Does he remember the lawsuit for massive financial corruption?
+Does he remember the receivership?
+Does he remember the infighting?
 How about memories of the double standards?
-I’m sure you know all about it because you were there!
-Or were you too young and naive to remember it?
+I’m sure he knows all about it because he was there!
+Or was he too young and naïve to remember it?

 He even ruminated about the footprint impressions in concrete of “HWA and the original four AC students dating back to 1948” and how they are now “vanished.”
 Did he expect them to still be there so he could run his fingers over them and fondly recall happy recollections of these men that caused so much suffering and despair in the lives of thousands?

 Reply: Greg is slowly but surely leading GCI into becoming part of the New Age ecumenical movement.
 Also read “What Are the Credentials of Greg Williams?”
-(2-24-19 letter) Note: Greg Williams is listed on the NAE Board of Directors.
+(2-24-19 letter) and see this part in GCI History.
+Note: Greg Williams is listed on the NAE Board of Directors.